15 Best LinkedIn CRM Tools for 2026

 - Activity-centric CRM – Calls, emails, tasks, and notes stay front and center.

-- Fast deal movement – Designed to move conversations forward, not store endless metadata.
+- Fast deal movement – Designed to move conversations forward while metadata stays out of the way.

 - Chrome extensions & integrations – Log LinkedIn outreach into contacts without heavy admin work.